Daniel Dae Kim

-Early life
+Early life and education

-Kim was born in Busan, South Korea, the son of mother Jung Kim and father Dr. Doo-tae Kim, and moved to the United States with his family when he was one year old.
-He grew up in New York City, Easton, and Bethlehem, Pennsylvania.
+Kim was born on August 4, 1968, in Busan, South Korea, to mother Jung Kim and father Doo-tae Kim.
+He moved to the United States with his family when he was one year old and grew up in New York City, and Easton and Bethlehem, Pennsylvania.
 He graduated from Freedom High School in Bethlehem in the Lehigh Valley region of eastern Pennsylvania.